Hello! I’m Camille

 Last year, I led a cross-departmental initiative to create Viewrail’s first six customer journey maps, aligning teams around key customer decision and pain points.
 This year, I’m planning a pilot series of service blueprinting workshops to help teams better understand the internal processes and systems that support those customer experiences—ultimately enabling more informed decisions and investments for our digital tools.

-Before my current role, I designed and developed websites for artists, enhancing their ability to manage and showcase their work online.
-My goal was to create seamless and accessible digital experiences that reduced friction for both the artists and their patrons without sacrificing beauty or meaning.
-That experience shaped my belief in the importance of accessible technology, the potential of DIY website tools, and the value of speed and simplicity when it comes to tools enabling people to bring their work online.
+Before my current role, I designed and developed websites for artists, helping them showcase and manage their work online with ease.
+My goal was to craft digital experiences that felt seamless and accessible—for both the artists and their patrons—without compromising on beauty or meaning.
+That work shaped my belief in the importance of accessible technology, the potential of DIY website tools, and the value of speed and simplicity in getting creative work online.
+I still take on select projects with friends and new collaborators pursuing their own ventures and creative endeavors.

 Prior to freelancing as a web designer and developer, I contracted full-time with a pre-seed fashion-tech startup in my hometown, collaborating closely with passionate small business owners.
 During COVID-19, as many of these businesses shifted their operations online in new ways, I deepened my understanding of website builder platforms to better support their evolving needs—and the startup’s mission to democratize online retail technology.
 It was my first real exposure to UX, SaaS, and the power of thoughtfully designed tools which can help independent businesses stay resilient through change.